E-Invoicing in Türkiye

 General Description

-Türkiye has established one of the most mature and centralized e-invoicing ecosystems globally, driven by the Turkish Revenue Administration (GİB).
-The system was initiated in 2010 with amendments to the Tax Procedure Law (VUK), which granted electronic invoices the same legal status as paper invoices.
+Türkiye has established one of the most mature, centralised e-invoicing ecosystems globally.
+Driven by the Turkish Revenue Administration (GİB), the system started in 2010 with amendments to the Tax Procedure Law (VUK), which granted electronic invoices the same legal status as paper invoices.
 Since then, Türkiye has steadily expanded its e-invoicing infrastructure through a phased, compliance-driven approach tied to business size, sector, and activity.

 The country’s electronic compliance model encompasses several digital document types, each tailored to different segments of the fiscal and supply chain ecosystem:

-The GİB platform acts as the centralized hub for invoice submission, validation, delivery, and archiving.
+The GİB platform acts as the centralised hub for invoice submission, validation, delivery, and archiving.
 Businesses must either integrate their systems directly or work through certified service providers to comply with this digital process.
-All e-invoices must be digitally signed using a secure seal, and the system ensures real-time traceability and auditability.

 FAQs